DrMurx/docker-nginx-cf-real-ip/README.md

 Then run this as follows:

-`docker run -d -v nginx-confd:/mnt --name cfrealip mikenowak/nginx-cf-real-ip`
+`docker run -d --volumes-from nginx-proxy --name cfrealip mikenowak/nginx-cf-real-ip`

 The script will fetch the list of IPs from cloudflare's website and update that every 24hrs.